theicfire/makefiletutorial/index.md

 title: Makefile Tutorial by Example
 ---

-I read through the [GNU Make](https://www.cl.cam.ac.uk/teaching/0910/UnixTools/make.pdf) book, and put together a set of examples to help quickly explain the concepts in the book.
+This tutorial is based on the topics covered in the [GNU Make](https://www.cl.cam.ac.uk/teaching/0910/UnixTools/make.pdf) book.
+This tutorial teaches mainly through examples in order to help quickly explain the concepts in the book.

 <!--
 # Vocab